 In this article, you will learn how technology and business leaders can modernize their software engineering with DevOps services, which I call the “Journey to DevOpsification”.

-The fundamental essence of DevOps software development is to break the silos and bring Development & Operations teams together.
+The fundamental essence of DevOps software development process is to break the silos and bring Development & Operations teams together.
 It is this combination of culture, tools, processes, practices & people which increases our ability to deliver applications faster and is called DevOps. – Gopesh Verma, VP Cloud & Devops, Appinventiv

 Modernizing Software Engineering with DevOps